Learning analytics: student characteristics as predictors of study success

 The promise of learning analytics is great

-In three blogs we have shown that learning analytics is about using insights obtained from analysis of (student) data at various levels.
+Learning analytics is about using insights obtained from analysis of student data at various levels.
 To get started successfully with learning analytics, it is important to approach it not as an ICT project but as a change task.
 Not only technology is important, but also strategy, processes, people and issues such as privacy, ethics and data protection.
 Ultimately, for a successful application of learning analytics, the teacher is the key to success.
-The use of data and analytics must find a place in the "professional image" of the teacher.
-It requires a different way of working that teachers and students must feel sufficiently senang with.
+The use of data and analytics must find a place in the professional image of the teacher.
+It requires a different way of working that teachers and students must feel sufficiently comfortable with.

-We used analyses of open education data and a dashboard to show the relationship between scale of educational institutions and student characteristics and study success.
-Based on these relatively easily obtained insights, we outlined several possible generic interventions for HBOs.
+Analyses of open education data and a dashboard were used to show the relationship between scale of educational institutions and student characteristics and study success.
+Based on these relatively easily obtained insights, several possible generic interventions for HBOs were outlined.
 More detailed information and detailed analyses will lead to more detailed insights, allowing for customization and appropriate individual interventions ahead.
-In short: the promise of learning analytics is great.
+In short: the promise of learning analytics is great